saidul105/saidul105.github.io/about.md

 Saidul Alam Chowdhury is a graduate student at the Incheon national University, South Korea.
 He recently passed his Ph.D.
 Qualifying exam and is now a Ph.D. candidate.
-His thesis topic roams around modeling humans in the driving domain.
-His bigger research agenda is to find efficient and faster ways to test Autonomous Vehicles in virtual environments.
-He believes simulation can accelerate the AV development and testing process in numerous ways.
-He is developing tools for AV simulations built on top of different game engines.
-His research work has been published in prestigious venues like SAE and ITS Conferences.
+His thesis topic roams around improving the system performances of the wireless power transfer.
+His bigger research agenda is to improve the EMI and the system efficiency simultonously for wireless power charging devices.
+He is developing hardwares for various applications as electric vehicle, portable devices, automatic guided vehicle.
+His research work has been published in prestigious venues like IEEE transactions on industrial electronics.

 <!--